microsoft/AzureTRE/docs/tre-workspace-authors/authoring-workspace-templates.md

 | `tre_id` | string | Unique ID of for the TRE instance. | `tre-dev-42` |
 | `workspace_id` | string | Unique 4-character long, alphanumeric workspace ID. | `0a9e` |

+### Workpace services requiring additional address sapces

+Some workspace services may require additional address spaces to be provisioned.
+This may be as they need advanced network security groups, route tables or delegated subnets.

+To request an additional address space, the workspace service bundle must define an `address_space` parameter in the `porter.yaml` file.
+The value of this parameter will be provided by API to the resource processor.

+The size of the `address_space` will default to `/24`, however other sizes can be requested by including an `address_space_size` as part of the workspace service template.

 ## User resource bundle manifests

 User Resource bundles are generated in the same way as workspace bundles and workspace services bundles.